 Buy a dark beer to add to the batter.
 Replace half of the water with beer.
 Make sure your beer is at room temperature!

 Alcohol evaporates from 170 °F (78 ºC), so there is only a little alcohol in the final Dutch doughnuts.

-Also delicious: make apple beignets with oliebollen batter!
+Also delicious: make apple fritters with oliebollen batter!